Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 The `EndpointConfiguration` class is where we define all the settings that determine how our endpoint will operate.
 The single string parameter `ClientUI` is the [**endpoint name**](/nservicebus/endpoints/specify-endpoint-name.md), which serves as the logical identity for our endpoint, and forms a naming convention by which other things will derive their names, such as the **input queue** where the endpoint will listen for messages to process.

-#### Message transport
+#### Transport

 snippet:Transport

-This setting defines the [**message transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages. `MsmqTransport` is the only transport available within the core library.
+This setting defines the [**transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages. `MsmqTransport` is the only transport available within the core library.
 All other transports require additional NuGet packages.

 The [**MSMQ transport**](/nservicebus/msmq/) is the default setting, so we technically don't need this line at all.
-However, if you add a period right before the semicolon (in order to see the IntelliSense) you will see that more settings related to the message transport are available as extension methods.
+However, if you add a period right before the semicolon (in order to see the IntelliSense) you will see that more settings related to the transport are available as extension methods.
 We will explore these in later lessons.
 For now, it's good to make the choice of transport explicit within our code.

-#### Message serializer
+#### Serializer

 snippet:Serializer

 When sending messages, an endpoint needs to serialize message objects to a stream, and then deserialize the stream back to a message object on the receiving end.
-The choice of [**message serializer**](/nservicebus/serialization/) governs what format that will take.
+The choice of [**serializer**](/nservicebus/serialization/) governs what format that will take.
 Each endpoint in a system needs to use the same serializer in order to be able to understand each other.

 Here, we are choosing the `JsonSerializer` because JSON is reasonably compact and efficient, while still being human-readable.
 When using JSON, it's also easier to integrate with other systems on other platforms due to its ubiquity.